openvinotoolkit/model_server/docs/vehicles_analysis_dag.md

-# Usage of Object Detection and Recognition models from OpenVINO Model Zoo in DAG
+# Vehicle Analysis Pipeline {#ovms_docs_demo_vehicle_analysis}

-## Analysis of multiple vehicles in single image frame request
+## Analyze Multiple Vehicles in a Single Image Frame
-This document demonstrates how to create complex pipelines using object detection and object recognition models from OpenVINO Model Zoo.
-As an example, we will use [vehicle-detection-0202](https://github.com/openvinotoolkit/open_model_zoo/blob/2021.4/models/intel/vehicle-detection-0202/README.md) to detect multiple vehicles on the image.
-Then, for each detected vehicle we will crop it using [model_zoo_intel_object_detection](../src/custom_nodes/model_zoo_intel_object_detection) example custom node.
-Finally, each vehicle image will be forwarded to [vehicle-attributes-recognition-barrier-0042](https://github.com/openvinotoolkit/open_model_zoo/blob/2021.4/models/intel/vehicle-attributes-recognition-barrier-0042/README.md) model.
+This document demonstrates how to create complex pipelines using object detection and object recognition models from [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo).
+As an example, we use the [vehicle-detection-0202](https://github.com/openvinotoolkit/open_model_zoo/blob/2021.4/models/intel/vehicle-detection-0202/README.md) to detect multiple vehicles on the image.
+Next, for each detected vehicle we crop using the [model_zoo_intel_object_detection](https://github.com/openvinotoolkit/model_server/blob/main/src/custom_nodes/model_zoo_intel_object_detection) custom node.
+Finally, each vehicle image is sent to the [vehicle-attributes-recognition-barrier-0042](https://github.com/openvinotoolkit/open_model_zoo/blob/2021.4/models/intel/vehicle-attributes-recognition-barrier-0042/README.md) model.

 ![Vehicles analysis visualization](vehicles_analysis.png)

-Using such pipeline, a single request to OVMS can perform a complex set of operations to determine all vehicles and its properties.
+Using such pipeline, a single request to OVMS can perform a complex set of operations to determine all vehicles and their properties.

 ## Pipeline Configuration Graph